sictweb/bti425-2020/notes/week04.md

 Along the way, we will iterate more on two topics, forms, and communicating with a web service.

-> More links will be activated soon.

 Before we do the routing topic, we want to study two code examples, and learn the component concepts that they implement.
 [React components](react-components)
 The first code example (`react-app-layout`) shows how a typical viewport is organized, when composed with a number of sequentially-presented components.
 The second code example (`react-tania-updated`) is (as its name suggests) an updated version of last week's Tania Rascia code example.
 It has a more clearly-defined and obvious component structure, using containment (aka nesting or embedding).

 [Routing](react-routing) introduction, using the React Router package.
+Open the `react-router-intro` code example as you go through the document.

+> The following will have links, which will be activated soon.

 Forms in React apps.